Spinning mixtures: nonreciprocity transfers chirality across scales in scalar densities: Phase separation with interfacial chiral fluxes

 To explore the similarity between what we observe and standard bulk phase separation, we now try to find a pressure like quantity in this system.
 As $M_a$ are constant, we follow the process outlined in \cite{saha2024phase} to obtain a relation that constrains the density profiles in the steady state.
 We multiply $M_1$ with $\phi_1$ and integrate from a point deep within a phase (1) to a point inside the other phase (2) to obtain the relation \beq \Delta P = \Delta \sigma, \eeq where $\Delta$ denotes the difference between the two quantities in the two phases. $P$ is associated with the effective free energy of the nonreciprocal dynamics, \beq && P = M_2 \phi_2 - M_1 \phi_1 -F_{\rm eff}, \nonumber \\ && F_{\rm eff} = F_2 - F_1 - \alpha \phi_1 \phi_2, \eeq while $\sigma$ represents the chiral contribution \beq && \Delta \sigma = \int_1^2 \mbox{d}x \partial_x \sigma \nonumber \\ && = \int_1^2 \mbox{d} x \left[ \mu_{2}^c \partial_x \phi_2(x) - \partial_x \phi_1(x) \mu_{1}^c \right] . \eeq The balance condition in Eq.~\eqref{eq:PressureBalance} is satisfied whenever we observe bulk-phase separation with fluxes that are restricted to the interface.
 For vanishing mean density, i.e. $\bar{\phi}_1 = \bar{\phi}_2 = 0$, we can argue on grounds of symmetry of the solutions of the model in Eq.~\eqref{eq:ChiralCon}, that $M_a$ are zero, which further leads to the conclusion that $\Delta P = 0$, see Appendix~\ref{sec:phaseComposition} for details.

 We have verified Eq.~\eqref{eq:PressureBalance} in numerical simulations. $\Delta P$ is calculated using the steady state probability distribution function of $\phi_{1,2}$ while $\Delta \sigma$ is calculated by integrating the average profile of $\partial_x \sigma$ between the points (1) and (2) in Fig.~\ref{fig:PressureBalance}(d).
-On changing the average composition, $\Delta P$ is no longer zero but is balanced by the active Laplace pressure that develops at the interface. $\Delta \sigma$ (or $\Delta P$) fluctuates in the steady state, (see Videos), as seen also in the probability distribution function in Fig.~\ref{fig:PressureBalance}(f).
+On changing the average composition, $\Delta P$ is no longer zero but is balanced by the active Laplace pressure that develops at the interface. $\Delta \sigma$ (or $\Delta P$) fluctuates in the steady state, as seen also in the probability distribution function in Fig.~\ref{fig:PressureBalance}(f).

-An important difference between conventional phase separation and the one we observe here is that $M_a$ receives contributions from both nonreciprocity and chirality meaning that it is not possible to obtain the compositions in the two phases from a convex-hull construction on the effective free energy connected to NRCH, even though $\Delta P = 0 $.
+An important difference between conventional phase separation and the one we observe here is that $M_a$ receives contributions from both nonreciprocity and chirality meaning that it is not possible to obtain the compositions in the two phases from a convex-hull construction on the effective free energy connected to the nonreciprocal Cahn-Hilliard model \cite{saha2020scalar, you2020nonreciprocity}, even though $\Delta P = 0 $ for vanishing mean density.